igorline/slither_wiki/Detector-Documentation.md

 ```
 If `n` is greater than `oldSupply`, `coins` will be zero.
 For example, with `oldSupply = 5; n = 10, interest = 2`, coins will be zero.
 If `(oldSupply * interest / n)` was used, `coins` would have been `1`.
-In general, it's usually a good idea to re-arrange arithmetic to perform multiply before divide, unless the limit of a smaller type makes this dangerous.
+In general, it's usually a good idea to re-arrange arithmetic to perform multiplication before division, unless the limit of a smaller type makes this dangerous.

 ### Recommendation
-Consider ordering multiplication prior division.
+Consider ordering multiplication before division.

 ## Reentrancy vulnerabilities
 ### Configuration